aszpi/ckeditor-avx/README.md

 Although this variant of the phpbb-ready WYSIWYG-editor is solely intended for avxforum, you may find it useful for your own pusposes, too.
 If so, feel free to use it under the license terms stated below by the original authors.
 If you are an avxforum user, and want to contribute to bugfixing or further development, please contact me on github or on avxforum.hu (I am Aszpirin over there :) )

-the avxforum-optimized variant of CKEditor 4 is now (re-)based on the latest free CKEditor4-version, 4.22.1 it contains all of Jakub Senko's modifications to the CKEditor4 in order to make the editor phpBB-ready.
+the avxforum-optimized variant of CKEditor 4 is now (re-)based on the latest free CKEditor4-version, 4.22.1 it contains all of senky's modifications to the CKEditor4 in order to make the editor phpBB-ready.

-ATTENTION: Usage of any kater version of CKEditor 4 requires commercial (=paid) licensing from original copyright owners of CKEditor!

 ## About this repository

 ## Please do not use the master branch in this repository! "stable" is the default branch.
-Using anything from master branch after the 4.22.1 tag without leads to copyright infringement! for further information please visit https://github.com/ckeditor/ckeditor4
+Using anything from master branch after the 4.22.1 tag needs commercial licensing from the original copyright owners of CKEditor4! for further information please visit https://github.com/ckeditor/ckeditor4

 ### Getting CKEditor 4 (Open Source)